 DAY 01: USA / LIMA

-Participants arriving this evening to Peru's capital city, Lima, Clear customs and walk a short distance to check-in at the Wyndham Costa del Sol Hotel located near the International Terminal.
+Participants arriving this evening to Peru's capital city, Lima, Clear customs and walk on your own a short distance to check-in at the hotel located near the International Terminal.
 Meals are on your own.